mayer79/plumber/README.md

 # plumber
 Demo of the R package "plumber".
 How to deploy web services in R

-How to test: Just run script "plumber_create.R".
-It first fits a model for diamonds prices based on carat only.
-Then it loads the other script "plumber_run.R" into an R server that can either be called
+How to test: Run script "make_model.R" to generate the model first.
+Then run "main.R" to set up a local R server that can either be called

 - from within R-Studio through a mini-GUI or